Generic Name: aminolevulinic acid (a MEE no le vue lih nick)

 antipsychotic medication; or

 an oral diabetes medicine.

 This list is not complete.
-Other drugs may interact with aminolevulinic acid, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Levulan Kerastick, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Levulan Kerastick (aminolevulinic acid topical)

 - Levulan Kerastick Side Effects

 - En Español